chekanov/RootIOreader/README.md

 ```

-Conclusion: Only JDK 1.5 can create a functional program that can read Example.root.
+Conclusion: Only JDK 1.5 can create a functional program that can read the file Example.root.
-Since JDK 1.8 (that supports JDK 1.5 target) will be discontinued, this package cannot be used for future Java versions.
+Since JDK 1.8 (that supports the JDK 1.5 target) will be discontinued, this package cannot be used for future Java versions.